Senate of Liberia: Sessions

 The Senate holds one regular session every year, beginning on the second working Monday of January and ending on August 31, with a two-week break for Easter.
-Under Article 32(b) of the Constitution, the Senate, by concurrence of one-fourth of its members and one-fourth of the members of the House, or the president, on his or her own initiative, may extend the session past its adjournment or call for an extraordinary session outside of the regular session.
+Under Article 32(b) of the Constitution, the Senate, by concurrence of one-fourth of its members and one-fourth of the members of the House, or the president, on their own initiative, may extend the session past its adjournment or call for an extraordinary session outside of the regular session.
 Plenary sessions are held every Tuesday and Thursday, with committees meeting on Mondays and Wednesdays.

 Leadership

-Article 51 of the Constitution states that the vice president "shall be President of the Senate and preside over its deliberations without the right to vote, except in the case of a tie vote."
-In practice, the vice president rarely fulfills this role, with a president pro tempore, elected from among the senators, presiding over the Senate in the vice president's absence.
-Unlike the president pro tempore of the United States Senate, which is a largely ceremonial role traditionally granted to the most senior senator from the majority party, the office of President pro tempore in Liberia is heavily contested among the senators.
-The president pro tempore may be removed from office with the concurrence of two-thirds of the senators.
+The Vice President of Liberia serves as President of the Senate but typically does not preside over daily proceedings.
+In practice, the Senate elects a president pro tempore from among its members to preside over legislative business.

 In addition to the president pro tempore, the Senate elects a Secretary of the Senate, Assistant Secretary of the Senate and a Sergeant-at-Arms as officers of the Senate, though these positions are not held by sitting senators.

 Committees

-Article 38 of the Constitution empowers both houses of the Legislature to create both committees and sub-committees, with the only caveat being that the Committee on Ways, Means, Finance and Budget is required to consist of one senator from each county.
-Each committee is headed by a chairperson, appointed by the president pro tempore.
-In the 52nd Legislature, the twenty-six standing committees were: